ksumm/fluffy-friends/README.md

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results]()

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results]()

 ## Responsive

 Responsive link
 ## Responsive

 Responsive link

+## Deployment

+### GitHub Pages

+The project was deployed to GitHub Pages using the following steps...

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)

+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.

+    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.

+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.

+4. Under "Source", click the dropdown called "None" and select "Master Branch".

+5. The page will automatically refresh.

+6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.

+### Forking the GitHub Repository

+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)

+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.

+3. You should now have a copy of the original repository in your GitHub account.